 “See you when I get home,” he says.

 Andrew Riley shoots text messages back and forth with his jokester-of-a-friend Jason.

 “Man u got to drive by the tavern and look in the window above hurst facing the tavern...” he pushes a text message to his friend, Riley.

 Jason’s referring to Hurst Drug Store on the corner in downtown Bardstown, where there is a large cardboard cutout of Jason looming in the window.

-“That’s awesome,” Riley quickly
+“That’s awesome,” Riley quickly types back.

 Jason is dispatched to E. Daugherty Avenue and Allison Avenue for a disorderly complaint.

 The moon is full, lighting up the crisp, clear sky, as Jason reaches the scene on Allison Avenue.